 CAT or Common Aptitude Test is one of the most popular entrance exams among students aspiring to get into their dream business schools.
-Now that CAT 2019 is going to be held on 24th November 2019, the students have started fighting tooth and nail to acquire a good CAT percentile to get admission into their dream institutes like the Faculty of Management Studies, S. P. Jain Institute of Management and Research, Jamnalal Bajaj Institute of Management Studies and 1000 other business schools in India.
-However, students get confused between CAT score and CAT percentile.
+Now that CAT 2023 is going to be held on 26th November 2023, the students have started fighting tooth and nail to acquire a good CAT percentile to get admission into their dream institutes like the Faculty of Management Studies, S. P. Jain Institute of Management and Research, Jamnalal Bajaj Institute of Management Studies and 1000 other business schools in India.
+However, students get confused between the CAT score and the CAT percentile.
 Thus, this comprehensive blog with help you elaborate on CAT score vs percentile.

 Also Read: How To Prepare For CAT?

 We all know that CAT is a competitive management-level entrance exam conducted by the Indian Institute of Management (IIM) at the national level.
 Before you understand the CAT score vs percentile, let us first discuss the marking scheme and exam pattern which affects the CAT score.

 Talking about the ‘CAT score’, the question paper includes 100 questions in all.
 For every correct answer, 3 marks are awarded and for each wrong response, 1 mark is deducted.
 The final CAT Score is obtained after compiling the total marks of each individual section.
 The maximum marks allotted to candidates is a total of 300.

 Your CAT percentile depends upon a certain percentage of students below you in the merit list.
 Suppose, you acquire 90 percentile in CAT, this would mean that 90% of candidates who appeared for CAT fall below you in the merit list.
 Additionally, you would be considered as one of the top 10% of the candidates who appeared for the exam.